isomerpages/mlaw-acd/_regulated-dealers/1-registration.md

 #### <a id="I Need Help with registration"></a> I Need Help with registration
 <a href="/images/Helplines_20191127.pdf"><img src="/images/Helplines_20191127.png"></a>

-* If you face any technical issues when using [GoBusiness Licensing Portal](https://www.gobusiness.gov.sg/licences){:target="_blank"}, you may wish to refer to the GoBusiness Licensing Portal webpage or contact the [GoBusiness Licensing Portal Helpdesk](https://www.ifaq.gov.sg/GoBusiness/apps/fcd_faqmain.aspx){:target="_blank"}.
+* If you face any technical issues when using GoBusiness Licensing Portal, you may wish to refer to the [GoBusiness Licensing Portal webpage](https://www.gobusiness.gov.sg/licences){:target="_blank"} or contact the [GoBusiness Licensing Portal Helpdesk](https://www.ifaq.gov.sg/GoBusiness/apps/fcd_faqmain.aspx){:target="_blank"}.
-* If you are not sure how to complete the application form, you may wish to refer to our [GoBusiness Licensing Portal Guide for Regulated Dealers (Step-by-Step with Screenshots)](/images/GoBusiness%20Licensing%20Guide%20for%20Regulated%20Dealers_ACD_20191127.pdf){:target="_blank"} or [our FAQs for Precious Stones and Precious Metals Dealers](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"}.
+* If you are not sure how to complete the application form, you may wish to refer to our [GoBusiness Licensing Portal Guide for Regulated Dealers (Step-by-Step with Screenshots)](/images/GoBusiness%20Licensing%20Guide%20for%20Regulated%20Dealers_ACD_20191127.pdf){:target="_blank"} or [FAQs for Precious Stones and Precious Metals Dealers](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx){:target="_blank"}.